 Trump says Musk won’t be briefed on secret China war plan

-US president Donald Trump has denied a New York Times report that his close ally, billionaire Elon Musk, was due to be briefed by the Pentagon on Friday about the military's plan for any war that might break out with China.
+President Donald Trump has denied claims made in a New York Times report that Elon Musk, his close ally, was scheduled to receive a Pentagon briefing on Friday regarding the military's strategy for a potential conflict with China.

-"China will not even be mentioned or discussed," Mr Trump said in a post about the Pentagon meeting on Truth Social on Thursday.
+In a post on Truth Social on Thursday, Trump said "China will not even be mentioned or discussed" during the Pentagon meeting.

-Pentagon chief Pete Hegseth said in a post on X that the meeting would be "about innovation, efficiencies and smarter production”.
+He confirmed that Musk would visit the Pentagon, but said it was “fake news” that Musk would see any top-secret military plans.

+The meeting would focus on "innovation, efficiencies, and smarter production," he said.

-A US official, speaking on the condition of anonymity, said the briefing for Mr Musk would be attended by senior military officials in the Pentagon and would be an overview on a number of different topics, including China.
+A US official, speaking on the condition of anonymity, told the New York Times that senior military officials would attend the briefing for Musk at the Pentagon, providing an overview of various topics, including China.

-According to the New York Times report, the briefing would include 20 to 30 slides that lay out how the US would fight in a conflict with China.
-The newspaper cited two US officials it did not identify.
+The New York Times report, citing two unnamed US officials, claimed that the briefing would consist of 20 to 30 slides outlining how the US would engage in a conflict with China.

-Access to the closely guarded military plan would mark a sharp expansion of Mr Musk's role as a Trump adviser who has spearheaded efforts to cut US government spending.
+Access to this closely guarded military plan would signify a significant expansion of Musk's role as a Trump advisor.
+Musk has been at the forefront of efforts to reduce US government spending.

 Washington and Beijing have had tense relations for years over differences ranging from access to technology, trade tariffs and cybersecurity to TikTok, Taiwan, Hong Kong, human rights and the origins of Covid.